-We already know what people expect from their technology in the year 2015: way too much.
+We already know what people expect from their technology: way too much.
 And you know why?
 Back to the Future, that’s why.
 No matter how impressive some CDNs may be and how much they offer in addition to their content delivery services, it’s never going to be enough because we were told that by now we would have hoverboards.

 Here’s the thing, though: there’s no doubt that if any of us had a hoverboard in our possession, it would be a matter of seconds before we hit a building, tree, or large animal, and ended up in a tangled heap on the ground.
 It would be unavoidable.
 But since crashing can be avoided in the virtual world, maybe we could all take a minute to appreciate the advancements made in Content Delivery Networks.
 They’re pretty impressive.
 Here’s what you can expect from a good CDN this year.

 CDN stands for Content Delivery Network, which is conveniently exactly what it sounds like: a network of servers that helps deliver your content to users more quickly and efficiently.
 It’s a network of servers located all over the globe, all of which are storing your website’s information in order to ensure the fastest possible load times for visitors to your website.
 This is because the closer a user is to a server, the better the load time.

 If you’re not using a CDN, your website will be stored on one server in one location, let’s say Wyoming.
 So all of the website users from Wyoming will enjoy a great user experience on your site, while users in Maine, Newfoundland, England, India and beyond will be drumming their fingers waiting for your website because they’re geographically further away.
 With a CDN, each user will be redirected to the nearest server for the best possible service from your website.
 And because your content will be stored on more than one server, you can be sure your servers will never be overwhelmed by traffic, leading to a crash.

 Who needs a CDN?